-Due to health concerns and scheduling, treats and snacks for any occasion must be arranged in advance with the classroom teacher.
+Due to health concerns and scheduling, treats and snacks for any occasion must be arranged in advance with your child's classroom teacher.
 All treats and snacks must be peanut free, store bought and prepackaged in individual servings.
 No homemade treats or snacks are allowed at school.
 Treats and snacks may not require refrigeration and must have a clearly printed list of ingredients on the packaging.
-We strongly encourage you to consider alternatives to food treats, such as stickers or pencils for celebrations.
+We strongly encourage you to consider alternatives to food treats, such as stickers or pencils for celebrations in lieu of food treats.
 In the event food items are brought to school, we ask that you select a treat or snack with nutritional value.